 I’ve heard from a bunch of women who are questioning their outfits.
-They want to know how to have confidence in what they wear so they stop second guessing themselves, and they know they look good.
+They want to know how to have confidence in what they wear so they stop second guessing themselves.
+But they don’t really understand what their problem is.
+All they know — they don’t like how they look.
+They can’t explain why they don’t like it.
+Or what’s causing them to be dissatisfied.
+And you can’t solve for a problem if you don’t know what the problem is.

 You’ve gotten older and now most of your weight settles into a different area.
 (For example, your stomach may have never been your problem area, but now your pants feel uncomfortable in the waist.)
 Or you’ve recently gained or lost weight in all parts of your body.